voidlsd/DALH/README.md

 # DALH
 Discord Audit Log Hanger.
-It lags/hangs the audit logs and makes the audit logs hard to load, it also lags the guild.
+It lags the audit logs and the guild.
+Forces the audit logs to buffer for a long time.

 Epic exploit ^-^